Distance & time

 Distance Between Cities

-Type any two places to get the distance between them in kilometres, miles and nautical miles, the compass direction, the midpoint, and rough travel-time estimates for driving and flying.
+Enter any two places and get the distance between them in kilometres, miles and nautical miles, plus the compass heading, the midpoint, and rough travel-time estimates for driving and flying.

 Great-circle distance, not road distance

-This tool measures the great-circle distance — the shortest path across the curved surface of the Earth between two points, the same line a plane roughly follows.
-It is the “as the crow flies” distance and it is always shorter than the distance you would actually drive.
-A road trip winds around mountains, coastlines, lakes and one-way streets, so real driving distance is typically 15–40% longer than the straight-line figure shown here.
-Use this number for planning, comparisons and a sense of scale; use a dedicated routing/maps service when you need turn-by-turn road mileage.
+The number here is the great-circle distance — the shortest arc across the curve of the Earth, the same path a long-haul plane roughly traces.
+It is the “as the crow flies” distance, always shorter than the distance you would actually drive.
+A road trip winds around mountains, coastlines, lakes and one-way streets, so real driving distance is typically 15–40% longer than the straight-line figure here.
+Use it for planning, comparisons and a sense of scale; use a routing service when you need turn-by-turn road mileage.

 How to measure the distance between two places